Lake Manyara—A Little Park with Lots to Offer

-But it’s also home to elephants, wildebeests, zebras, giraffes, hippos, and many other animals, including nearly 600 kinds of birds.
+Lake Manyara is perhaps most famous for its tree-climbing lions.
+But it’s also home to elephants, zebras, giraffes, hippos, and many other animals, including nearly 600 kinds of birds.

 The Many Landscapes of Lake Manyara National Park

-And, of course, you can’t miss the cliffs.
-Dotted with magnificent baobab trees, these spectacular cliffs are a great place to birdwatch—the diversity is incredible!
+Dramatic cliffs dotted with magnificent baobab trees host diverse birdlife.
 Look for Verreaux’s eagles; eight vulture species, including the critically endangered white-backed vulture and Rüppell’s griffon; nine species of swifts, such as the mottled spinetail and little swift; and ten species of swallows, including the wire-tailed swallow and red-rumped swallow.

 A lion rests in the treetops of Lake Manyara National Park.
 Photo by Dmitrii Zhodzishskii.